-According to the RFE satellite estimates and gauge observations, widespread precipitation (10 to 50 mm, liquid equivalent) occurred across northern Afghanistan, Kyrgyzstan, Tajikistan, and southern parts of Turkmenistan and Uzbekistan during late December.
-Based on USGS snowfall analysis, positive snow depth anomalies currently exist across the central highlands of Afghanistan.
-Snow depth anomalies are more variable throughout the northeast mountains of Afghanistan.
+According to the RFE satellite estimates and gauge observations, mostly dry weather prevailed throughout the region, with weekly amounts (December 27-January 2) generally below 5 mm, liquid equivalent.
+Based on the USGS snowfall analysis as of January 4, positive snow depth anomalies currently exist across the central highlands and parts of eastern Afghanistan.
+Snow depth anomalies are below-average at the higher elevations of northeast Afghanistan.

-The GFS model indicates that little or no precipitation will fall throughout the region during the first week of the New Year.
+The GFS model indicates that little or no precipitation will fall throughout the region during early January.
+Though, light to moderate (up to 25 mm liquid equivalent) precipitation is possible in northern Kazakhstan and northern Pakistan.